sschafft/bivee-site/source/design_thinking.html.md

 ---
-layout: simple_page_with_cover
+layout: design_thinking
 title: Design thinking for development
 # subtitle: test test test
 # cover: 'path/to/cover/image'
-primary_action:
+footer_nav:
-  label: Design thinking in action
+  heading: Want to know more?
-  url: '/case_studies'
+  description: Here's a few examples of our design thinking in action.
 ---

 We _do development differently_ by applying design thinking principles to development challenges.
 Design thinking is a process that comes from consumer product development and ensures that a final product responds to the needs of its future users.